-A precious metal refinery is a place where precious metals, like gold or silver, are separated from other materials, generally by recycling scrap that contains these valuable elements.
+A precious metal refinery is a a facility where precious metals, like gold or silver, are separated from other materials, generally by recycling scrap that contains these valuable elements.
 This procedure is very complicated and requires the intervention of a professional precious metal refiner.

-This process extracts all the valuable materials in their pure form, so they can be re-introduced on the market.
-Many products can be refined to obtain these precious metals.
+The refining process extracts all the valuable materials in their pure form.
+Once refined, the metals can be re-introduced on the commodities market.
+Many different products can be refined to obtain these precious metals.
 Some examples are dental scrap, jewelry, implants, and electronics.

 If you want to know more about the process of precious metal recycling, keep reading.

 The refining process is a little bit complicated as its dependent on the type of precious metal that needs to be refined.
 The following are the general refining steps and what you can expect when you send in your metal scrap to a refinery:

 Receiving the materials: When you send your material to the refinery, the first stage of the process is weighing each lot.
 If you work with a responsible refiner, the metal scrap is opened in a secure area, weighed, and photographed.
 Then, each lot is assigned a unique identification number and then stored in a secure location until it’s time for processing.

 Stone removal: If you sent in jewelry to be refined, it might be necessary to remove the precious stones before processing the metals.
 This is usually done through a chemical process involving a substance called Acqua Regia.
 At Core Scientific, we do this in our secure in-house laboratory, using Acqua Regia and acid digestion to carefully extract the precious stones from your jewelry.